Murder of Martha Morrison: Investigation

 After the remains were discovered on October 12, 1974, the bones of the victims were examined nationwide in hopes of identifying them.
 One of the victims was quickly identified via dental records as 18-year-old Carol Platt Valenzuela, but those of the second victim were unknown.
 Valenzuela had been reported missing on August 4 by her husband after she failed to return home after hitchhiking to Vancouver on August 2.
 Investigators hoped that her identification would perhaps increase the likelihood of identification for the then-unidentified Morrison.
 They intended to question Valenzuela's husband following her identification, yet he was recovering from an aspirin overdose at the time.
 He was arrested but eventually released after passing a polygraph test on October 25.

 All examinations were unsuccessful in identifying the second victim, originally estimated to be 20 to 25 years old.
 The remains were originally examined by an anthropologist from the University of Washington.
 Forensic facial reconstructions were created of the victim from both frontal and profile views and released through a newspaper, but went unrecognized by the public.
 The victim's physical description was also listed, including the fact that she had curly-textured hair and dental hygiene problems.
 The victim also appeared to have given birth at some point, although it is unknown if Morrison ever had a child.
 Police returned to the scene following the initial discovery in order to possibly obtain more evidence.
 A new metal detector, borrowed from a Snohomish County resident was also used.

-Examination indicated the victims were deceased for at least two weeks prior.
+Examination indicated the victims had been deceased for at least two weeks prior.
 Decomposition and animal activity had made it difficult to estimate the time or cause of death, although authorities presumed they were murdered.
 The remains may have also been deposited at the location at different times.
 Several missing persons at the time were considered, including Patty Hearst (who was later found alive).

-Investigator Nikki Costa stated in an interview conducted after the identification, that a great deal of time had been spent on the investigation, including following leads that may have linked the case to serial killer Gary Ridgway.
+Investigator Nikki Costa stated in an interview conducted after the identification that a great deal of time had been spent on the investigation, including following leads that may have linked the case to serial killer Gary Ridgway.
 Ted Bundy was also listed as a person of interest in both Morrison's and Valenzuela's case prior to 2017, when Warren Leslie Forrest was identified as the prime suspect.

 Morrison, while a missing person, was ruled out as the possible identity of a female homicide victim, nicknamed “Orange Socks", who was estimated to have been between 15 and 30 when she was located in Texas in 1979.
 This latter victim was identified in August 2019 as Debra Jackson.